 Australian soprano Morgan Balfour has been praised for her “thrilling clarity” (Sydney Morning Herald), “impressive vocal control and dynamic sensitivity” (San Francisco Classical Voice), and is quickly garnering attention in both the United States and Australia.

+Currently, Morgan is performing the roles of Pamina and 1st Lady for the San Francisco Opera Guild’s tour of The Magic Flute.
+She has also rejoined the San Francisco Symphony Chorus as an AGMA soprano, a position she first took up in 2018.
 For the 2019/20 Season, Morgan joined the Lyric Opera of Kansas City as their Soprano Resident Artist.
-During this time she covered Blonde in Die Entführung aus dem Serail, Musetta in La Boheme and will perform Mrs Grady in rescheduled performances of The Shining.
+During this time she covered Blonde in Die Entführung aus dem Serail, Musetta in La Boheme and was scheduled to perform Mrs Grady in The Shining.
 For her participation in this program, Morgan was awarded an Arts Queensland grant through the Queensland Government.

 Opera roles include Pamina in Die Zauberflöte, Susanna in Le nozze di Figaro, Frasquita in Carmen, Governess in The Turn of the Screw, Younger Alyce in Glory Denied, the title role in Rodelinda, Meleagro in Atalanta and Voice of the Dawn in La Rondine.